Published on 20, June, 2024

 “Their support is vital to our work, this year alone we’ve supported more than 100 students with more than £400,000 worth of support - truly life changing.

 “Philanthropy and volunteering are essential components that enrich our lives and the lives of those around us.
-For that, on behalf of all of us, we are so grateful for everyone’s commitment to making our University a better place.
+For that, on behalf of all of us, we are so grateful for everyone’s commitment to making our University a better place.”

 Students and graduates who attended the event have been the recipients of philanthropic scholarships which include the Mike Davies Scholarship, the Futures Fund, the Douglas Clasper Elite Sports Scholarship, the Helen McArdle PhD Scholarship, Hope Winch Benevolence Scholarship, the Mary and Brian Archer Opportunity Award, the Sir Tom Cowie Sunderland Award Scholarship, the Sir Bob Murray Scholarship, the St Nicolas Trust Scholarship, the Mike Davies Global Challenges Scholarship, the Glenda Young Scholarship, the Madame Fok Choo Scholarship and the Robson Art and Design Scholarship.
+Georgie added: “Philanthropic efforts have enabled the funding of scholarships, research initiatives and infrastructure improvements that might otherwise be unattainable.
+Equally important to the mission of our University is the role of volunteering.
+“Volunteering is the embodiment of active citizenship and social responsibility, giving practical advice to students from someone who has been there and done that.”
+You can find out more about the work of the Development Office HERE.